 30 June-2 July

-Curated by Ian Rankin, this festival will celebrate 30 years of his irascible Edinburgh police detective, Rebus.
-Plans include interactive events, live music, walking tours, screenings, and food and drink, as well as talks on Ian Rankin’s historic and contemporary influences.
+Curated by Ian Rankin, this festival celebrates 30 years of his irascible Edinburgh police detective, John Rebus.
+Opening with a whisky masterclass and ending with a Rebus Quiz hosted by Rankin himself, other highlights include live music, walking tours, screenings, and food and drink, as well as talks on the author’s historic and contemporary influences.
 Experts, artists and performers will join him across the weekend to provide a unique insight into one of the most significant and best-loved characters in crime fiction.
-The full festival line-up will be announced on 17 March, when tickets will go on sale.
-For further updates and exclusive announcements, be sure to bookmark the site.

 Grand Hyatt New York